FoxUSA/OpenNote/README.md

 Upcoming Features
 -----------------
-- REST service and Angular JS Based front end
+- REST service and Angular JS Based front end.
+Working on in working branch.
 - Tags (You win)
 - Email to note
 - Implement history diff viewer